 Agent Gray coughed and then sniffled.
 "How's Barton?"

+She smiled.
 "He's doing very well.
 He'll be in town tomorrow, in fact.
 I'll tell him you asked about him."

 Agent Gray nodded and then both women looked expectantly at Tony.

 "Hey, I just came about the coffee," he said.
 "The stuff at HQ is hardly passable."

 Agent Gray blinked at Tony as if he were a radiant light that hurt her eyes.
 "My coffee?"

 "Big fan," Tony insisted, one hand pressed to his glowing chest.
 "The day just doesn't start right without it.
 You'll be in tomorrow to make some, won't you?"

 "I'll... try.
 Depends on how I'm feeling.
 I caught this nasty flu bug and it's hit me pretty hard."